pkarsy/AutomaticSchoolBellTimer/README.md

 For boards other than DevKit of course you need to adapt the pin configurtion.
 As you can see we have used D25 and D26 to power the DS3231(needs only about 4mA).
 ```
 #### For the DS3231 module #########
-GPIO 25 -> OutputHi (acts as VCC)
+GPIO 25 → OutputHi (acts as VCC)
-GPIO 26 -> OutputLow (acts as GND)
+GPIO 26 → OutputLow (acts as GND)
-GPIO 32 -> I2C SCL
+GPIO 32 → I2C SCL
-GPIO 33 -> I2C SDA (Be careful NOT SPI SDA)
+GPIO 33 → I2C SDA (Be careful NOT SPI SDA)

-#### For the indicating LED #####
+#### For the indicating LED (Optional) #####
-GPIO 13(D13) -> LedLink_i
+GPIO 13(D13) → LedLink_i
 # GND is next to D13
+## Finally for the SSR/Relay controlling the LED
+GPIO 4 → Relay(1)
 ```
+Save the settings and the module will reboot.
+If you have installed the LED you will see it blinking until the boot process is complete.
+When the module connects to the wife, the LED will stay active indicating everything is OK.
-WARNING the pin of the SSR(D4) is NOT set in the Tasmota configuration.
+DELETE TODO the pin of the SSR(D4) is NOT set in the Tasmota configuration.
 We will set this later on in "autoexec.be"

 ### Step 4.
 Loading the DS3231 real time clock driver.
 Without this it is easy for the module to lose the time, on power outages and/or unstable Wifi.
 Installation instructions on:

 [DS3231 Driver](https://github.com/pkarsy/TasmotaBerryTime/tree/main/ds3231)

-Basically you save the driver "ds3231.be" in the tasmota filesystem, and you load it automatically using "autoexec.be"
+Basically you save the driver "ds3231.be" in the tasmota filesystem, and you load it automatically from "autoexec.be".
+Do a reboot to be sure the driver is loaded at startup.
+In console massages you will see a "found DS3231 chip".

 ### Step 5.
 Berry script installation ("timetable.be")
 This program is implementing the timer engine and the web configuration page.